Innovation Studies

 - Are the characteristics of the models to be developed presented with sufficient detail, including type, size, hyperparameters, and architecture, and are their repercussions to training and exploitation outlined?

 - Is the selection of performance metrics for model evaluation, scaling, and optimisation clearly outlined and justified?
-Are benchmarks to establish baselines described and methods to ensure experiment reproducibility specified?
+Are benchmarks to establish baselines described, and methods to ensure experiment reproducibility specified?

 - Have potential risks been identified considering EU guidelines for trustworthy AI, including unfairness, bias, hallucinations, and model drift during the exploitation phase, and are means to address and mitigate them presented?

-*Model exploitation/deployment/operation is out of scope.
+1 Model exploitation/deployment/operation is out of scope.

-Is the work plan sufficiently clear and coherent instilling confidence that the proposed work will be carried out effectively and will be directed towards achieving the objectives of the innovation study and the FFplus call?
+Is the work plan sufficiently clear and coherent, instilling confidence that the proposed work will be carried out effectively and will be directed towards achieving the objectives of the innovation study and the FFplus call?

 Comprehensive Data Management Plan: Is a data management plan presented that covers policies for data access, usage, sharing, retention, and disposal; outlines methods for protecting sensitive or personal data; and incorporates FAIR principles and their implementation when applicable?

-Is the consortium as a whole well qualified to carry out the proposed work?
-Is each consortium member as presented in the proposal qualified to carry out the work they are assigned?
+Is the consortium as a whole well-qualified to carry out the proposed work?
+Is each consortium member, as presented in the proposal, qualified to carry out the work they are assigned?
 Is the assignment of that work clear?

-Is the Resource Allocation (effort, budget, software licences or any sub-contract) clearly justified?
+Is the Resource Allocation (effort, budget, software licences or any subcontract) clearly justified?
 Does the proposal conclusively demonstrate how the allocated resources (personnel, IT/computing and any other resources) address and fill current gaps in the processes needed to implement the proposed action?

 Will the development and customisation of generative AI models described in the proposal be expected to have the appropriate level of performance and parallel scalability to execute the most compute-intensive steps in the innovation study workflow?
 Does the proposal consider the performance characteristics of said developments and establish that their use is feasible on the proposed computing infrastructure or HPC services?
 Is that adequately described in the proposal?